kuttaineh/unknotted/README.md

-# We can war in a game of dominance, Or:
+# We can war in wounding and deadly games of dominance, Or:
 Present situation and its disentaglement

 # If we’re not defining the future someone else is.